How to File a Business Tax Extension Online

 E-File Using a Software Program or Tax Professional

 All the major tax software applications allow you to file an extension using either Form 4868 or Form 7004.
 When you log on to prepare your return, there should be a tab or option for filing an extension.
 There may not even be a charge, although you'll eventually have to pay to prepare the return itself.
 You can use either the personal or home business version of the product to file Form 4868 or use the business version to file Form 7004.
 You can do this immediately, then go back days or weeks later to complete your tax return.

 If You Don't Want to File Online

-You can always file an extension application the old-fashioned mail-in way.
-You can print out either form from the IRS website (Form 4868 and Form 7004), and they come complete with instructions.
-Mail it in as many days as possible before the tax deadline.
+You can always file an extension application in the old-fashioned mail-in way.
+You can print out either form from the IRS website (Form 4868 and Form 7004) and get the mailing address for your location from the form, Mail it in as many days as possible before the tax deadline.

 NOTE: Tax laws, rules, and forms can change periodically.
 Please consult with the IRS website or a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and it is not a substitute for tax advice.

 IRS.
 "IRS Audits."
 Why am I being selected for an audit?
 Accessed Feb.
 4, 2020.

 IRS.
 Internal Revenue Manuals.
 "3.11.212 "Applications for Extension of Time to File."
 220.127.116.11.2 (01-01-2019) Section (13).
 Accessed Feb.
 4, 2020.

 IRS.
 "Form 4868 Application for Automatic Extension of Time to File U.S. Individual Income Tax Return."
 Page 2.
 Accessed Feb.
 4, 2020.